circlol/mods/README.md

 1. Download the installer

-2. Unzip, using either WinRar's Extract to Installer\ or Windows Explorer's unzip feature
+2. Unzip, using either WinRar's Extract here or Windows Explorer's unzip feature

 3. If you have Git installed already, ignore this:
    Ez Installer will install Git (Required to continue)